CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

     az login -u [username] -p [Password]
     ```

-1. Execute the commands below to deploy the application described by the YAML files.
+1. Execute the below command to deploy the application described in the YAML files.
 You will receive a message indicating the items `kubectl` has created a web deployment and a web service.

     ```bash
     kubectl create --save-config=true -f web.deployment.yml -f web.service.yml